princessmaximacenter/cromwell/docs/cromwell_features/HogFactors.md

 - 100 workflows are running in hog group "A" and between them have generated 20,000 jobs for PAPIv2.
     + Cromwell initially starts 4,000 jobs.
-    + Cromwell starts the remaining 16,000 new jobs as and when existing jobs from this group finish.
+    + Cromwell then starts the remaining 16,000 new jobs as existing jobs from this group finish.
     + New workflows in this group will not be able to start jobs either
         + Their jobs are queued behind the existing jobs from this hog group.
     + Note that Cromwell is currently only using 1/25th of its overall limit because its hog factor is 25.